seanbetts/genai-marketing-benchmarks/README.md

 Some of these questions are UK-centric and have a bias towards the UK marketing industry.
 Many of the questions are globally applicable though.

 ### Status: MINIMAL VIABLE PRODUCT
-Collect and create a bank of multiple-choice questions across the breadth and depth of marketing that can be used to test the marketing **knowledge** of LLMs.
-The LLMs responses to these multiple-choice questions will be scored on whether they get the right answer or not.
+I have collected and created a bank of multiple-choice questions across the breadth and depth of marketing that can be used to test the marketing **knowledge** of LLMs.
+The LLMs responses to these multiple-choice questions are scored on whether they pick right answer or not.

-The database of marketing questions currently contains **2,800+** multiple-choice questions to test the marketing knowledge of generative AI models.
-The questions are currently focused around Comms Planning, Marketing Effectiveness and Media.
-The question bank needs broadening out to include all marketing disciplines.
+The database of marketing knowledge questions currently contains **2,800+** multiple-choice questions.
+The question bank needs broadening out further to include all marketing categories and ensure a high enough volume of questions for each category to make the benchmarks robust.

 ### More Questions Required
 As of **23rd June 2024**, the project has a low number of questions for the following marketing discilpines and requires more adding to make the benchmark scores more robust: